GPS Block IIF

-GPS Block IIF, or GPS IIF is an interim class of GPS (satellite), which are used to keep the Navstar Global Positioning System operational until the GPS Block IIIA satellites become operational.
-They were built by Boeing, to be operated by the United States Air Force being launched by United Launch Alliance (ULA), using Evolved Expendable Launch Vehicles (EELV).
+GPS Block IIF, or GPS IIF is an interim class of GPS (satellite) which were used to bridge the gap between previous Navstar Global Positioning System generations until the GPS Block III satellites became operational.
+They were built by Boeing, operated by the United States Air Force, and launched by the United Launch Alliance (ULA) using Evolved Expendable Launch Vehicles (EELV).
 They are the final component of the Block II GPS constellation to be launched.
-On 5 February 2016, the final satellite in the GPS Block IIF was successfully launched, completing the block.
+On 5 February 2016, the final Block IIF satellite was successfully launched, completing the series.

 The spacecraft have a mass of 1633 kg and a design life of 12 years.
 Like earlier GPS satellites, Block IIF spacecraft operate in semi-synchronous medium Earth orbits, with an altitude of approximately 20460 km, and an orbital period of twelve hours.